 That’s a good idea, if you want to make money online, what other technologies the website is equipped with.
 Using CMS detector tools is the best way to find what CMS a website is using.
 Most of the time we could find WordPress, as is reporting more than 36% of the website right now on the web.
 This is why my first website to start a blog or creating a website for clients is always WordPress.

-What could be better using such tools to detect CMS, you will also get information about hosting, themes, and plugins they are using.
+What could be better using such tools to detect CMS to see what cms a website is using.
+You will also get information about hosting, themes, and plugins they are using.